 Silva took charge of Everton – who later agreed to pay Watford £4m in compensation – in 2018, guiding the club to eighth in his debut campaign, before being sacked after a poor start to his second season.

-The 43-year-old is currently in talks to take charge of Fulham, where he could make it four Premier League clubs managed if he guides the Cottagers to promotion from the Championship.
+The 43-year-old is currently in charge of Fulham, where he could make it four Premier League clubs managed if he guides the Cottagers to promotion from the Championship.

 Avram Grant – 3